phpMv/ubiquity/docs/rest/index.rst

 The datas are sent by the **POST** method, with a content type defined at ``application/x-www-form-urlencoded``:

-Add name and domain parameters:
+Add name and domain parameters by clicking on the **parameters** button:

 .. image:: /_static/images/rest/post-parameters.png
    :class: bordered